Erisa/Cliptok/README.md

 Modularity is not the goal of this project.
 You are on your own if you attempt to host this bot outside of the intended environment.
 (Good luck though, I hope it works out!)

 If you want my help setting up an instance of this bot and don't know me personally, you are welcome to [Sponsor me](https://github.com/sponsors/Erisa) for at least $5 and then you are welcome to reach out and I will try my best.
-Still though, I recommendd you find a better bot.
+Still though, I recommend you find a better bot.

 GitHub Issues will only be accepted if they are reproducible on the production bot (Cliptok in Microsoft Community).